-A successful intranet provides your organisation with an engaging digital workplace for empowering employees to complete their daily tasks, collaborate with coworkers, and securely share information.
+A successful intranet provides your organisation with an engaging digital workspace for empowering employees to complete their daily tasks, collaborate with coworkers, and securely share information.

-In addition, a company intranet should positively impact your organisation’s company culture by giving them the tools to boost employee engagement and improve internal communications.
+In addition, online intranet software should positively impact your organisation’s company culture by giving them the tools to boost employee engagement and improve internal communications.
 Not only will this enhance the employee experience, it will also help you achieve the ultimate end goal of intranet success – increased employee productivity.

 How do you build an intranet that increases productivity?